codeflow01/The_Non-Invasive_Neck_Imaging_Tool_Project/README.md

 ## Quickstart

 ### Starting the Server Application
-In the server directory, start the server application with the following command:
+In the server directory, under Python virtual environment, start the server application with the following command:
 ```bash
 uvicorn main:app --host 0.0.0.0 --port 8000 --reload
 ```